Tolvic/Simple-Middleware/README.md

 # Simple Middleware
-The repo showcases how to create a simple peiece of middleware that adds a header to the response of every request.
+The repo showcases how to create a simple piece of middleware that adds a header to the response of every request.

 ## The Request Pipeline